Geometric modular flows in 2d CFT and beyond: To Infinity ... And Beyond!

 and identically for $v_s(v_0)$.
 For $(u_0,v_0)$ placed near right spatial infinity, eq.~\eqref{eq:exponentiated} gives that as $s$ increases towards a critical value $s_0$ where the denominator of eq.~\eqref{eq:exponentiated} vanishes, the point $(u_s,v_s)$ reaches $u_s=-\infty$ at finite $v_s$, crossing $\cal{I}^-$,\footnote{We use standard notation for the asymptotic conformal structure of Minkowski spacetime where $i^\pm$ denotes future and past timelike infinity, $\mathcal{I}^{\pm}$ denote future and past null infinity, and $i^0$ is spacelike infinity.} and then suddenly reappears at $u_s=\infty$, as if $\cal{I}^-$ was antipodally identified with $\cal{I}^+$.
 This effect arises because in the Rindler frame, the boost flow can evolve a point from $\mathcal{D}_R$ to $\mathcal{D}_F$ in finite modular time $s$.
 In the diamond frame, the corresponding point evolves to infinity \dots and beyond!

 Moreover, since $(u_0,v_0)$ is spacelike separated from $\mathcal{D}$, while $(u_s, v_s)$ is timelike separated from $\mathcal{D}$ for $s>s_0$, we conclude eq.~\eqref{eq:exponentiated} can send spacelike separated points to timelike separated points.
 This is a special feature of Minkowski CFTs and does not arise when considering CFTs on the cylinder.
-As discussed in appendix \ref{app:nonlocal}, making this effect consistent with microcausality requires a modification of the usual, local transformation rule eq.~\eqref{eq:primary} for primary operators.
-While operators transform in the usual local way at finite distances in the spacetime, they transform nonlocally upon crossing $\mathcal{I}^{\pm}$.
+As discussed in appendix \ref{app:nonlocal}, making this effect consistent with microcausality requires a modification of the usual, local transformation rule eq.~\eqref{eq:primary} for primary operators.\footnote{For further explorations of causality and modular flows in 2$d$ CFT, see \cite{Jovanovic:2025mwe}.} While operators transform in the usual local way at finite distances in the spacetime, they transform nonlocally upon crossing $\mathcal{I}^{\pm}$.

 The nonlocal behavior discussed in appendix \ref{app:nonlocal} plays an important role in any geometric modular flow which sends operators beyond $\mathcal{I}^{\pm}$ in finite modular time.
 Indeed, this phenomenon also occurs for the thermal modular flow with respect to $\mathcal{R}$, given in eqs.~\eqref{eq:borchers1} and \eqref{eq:copyflow}.
 Having pointed out this subtlety, we are now prepared to construct more general modular flows with respect to the diamond.